Renaissance: A Self-Stabilizing Distributed SDN Control Plane using In-band Communications: Models

 Self-stabilizing systems require the use of bounded memory, because real-world systems have only access to bounded memory.
 Moreover, the number of messages sent during an execution does not have an immediate relevance in the context of self-stabilization.
 The reason is that self-stabilizing algorithms can never terminate and stop sending messages, because if they did it would not be possible for the system to recover from transient faults (cf. \cite[Chapter 2.3]{D2K}).
 That is, suppose that the algorithm includes a predicate, such that when the predicate is true the algorithm forever stops sending messages.
 Then, a single transient fault can cause this predicate to be true in the starting state of an execution, from which the system can never recover.
-The latter holds\EMS{,} because the algorithm will never send any message and yet in the starting system state any variable that is not considered by the predicate can be corrupted.
+The latter holds, because the algorithm will never send any message and yet in the starting system state any variable that is not considered by the predicate can be corrupted.

 \Subsubsection{Execution fairness} We say that a system execution is \textit{fair} when every step that is applicable infinitely often is executed infinitely often and fair communication is kept (both at the link and the transport layer).
 Note that only failing nodes ever stop taking steps and thus a violation of the fairness (communication or execution) assumptions implies the presence of transient faults, which we assume to happen only before the starting system state of any execution.
+We clarify that fair execution and communication are weaker assumptions than partial synchrony~\cite{dwork1988consensus} because they imply unknown upper bounds on relative processor speeds and message delay.

 \Subsubsection{Asynchronous frames} The first \textit{(asynchronous) frame} in a fair execution $R$ is the shortest prefix $R'$ of $R=R' \circ R''$, such that each controller starts and ends at least one complete iteration (with round-trips) during $R'$ (see Section~\ref{sec:messageRoundtrips}), where $\circ$ denotes an operation that concatenates two executions.
 The second frame in execution $R$ is the first frame in execution $R''$, and so on.